CooperJohnson1/CPI-inflation-calc/README.md

 ### Visit the live site: https://cooperjohnson1.github.io/CPI-inflation-calc/

-### Enter a dollar amount, select a "from" and "to" year.
+### Enter a dollar amount, select a "from" and "to" year. (only between 1975 to 2025)

 ### View the adjusted value with a chart and fun facts.

 ### Take the quiz by clicking the "Take the Quiz" link.
 Try to guess how prices have changed over time.

-### Hints will help without spoiling the answers.
+### Hints will help without giving away the answers.

+### Here is a quick Video guide on how to use: https://youtu.be/_r5CgMK_5ts

-## File Name	Description
+### File Name	Description

-index.html	Main page with the inflation calculator and chart display.
+### index.html	Main page with the inflation calculator and chart display.

-quiz.html	Quiz interface that shows one question at a time.
+### quiz.html	Quiz interface that shows one question at a time.

-style.css	All styling for both pages
+### style.css	All styling for both pages

-script.js	JavaScript for the calculator: handles input, CPI math, and graphing.
+### script.js	JavaScript for the calculator: handles input, CPI math, and graphing.

-quiz.js	JavaScript for the quiz logic: tracks answers, hints, and question flow.
+### quiz.js	JavaScript for the quiz logic: tracks answers, hints, and question flow.

-cites: Chat GPT used to debug and code some of the harder parts of the code
+## cites: Chat GPT used to debug and code some of the harder parts of the code